Apply for OCSA Certification

 • Inclusion on the public OCSA register

-OCSA Support During the Transitional Period
+OCSA Support During the Transition to DCMS Code Compliance

-Responsibility for achieving compliance remains with the operator at all times.
+OCSA does not act as a legal adviser or assume responsibility for an operator’s compliance decisions.
+Responsibility for achieving and maintaining compliance remains with the operator at all times.

 Important Declarations